Generations-in-the-workplace-1

 Baby Boomers

-Were the first real generation that anyone categorised, way back in the early 70’s.
+Baby Boomers were the first real generation that anyone categorised, way back in the early 70’s.
 They were easy to label as they originally described people born post the end of World War II.
-Logical I guess at the time, boys coming home from War and all that!

 But the phrase is now used to label people born from the end of the War (1939-45) all the way up to the early 1960s.

 This generation came in at the start of real change.
-Telephones and telly’s for all, a man on the moon, holidays abroad and the opportunity to buy our own home.
-Interesting that Steve Jobs, Bill Gates and Oprah Winfrey, billionaires of our time all fall into this category.
+Telephones and TV's for all, a man on the moon, holidays abroad and the opportunity to buy our own home.
+Interesting that Steve Jobs, Bill Gates and Oprah Winfrey, billionaires of our time, all fall into this category.

-Depending on your own company culture hopefully these folks are likely to be the hardworking stalwarts who might be retiring soon.
+Depending on your own company culture, hopefully these folks are likely to be the hardworking stalwarts who might be retiring soon.
 The truth is pensionable age has changed and some Boomers haven’t quite got their financial house in order.
-It’s likely that they will continue to work well into their late 60’s either through necessity or choice.
+It’s likely that they will continue to work well into their late 60’s, either through necessity or choice.

 Gen X

+After dealing with dramatic fluctuations in the economy and everything else that has happened on the planet, this generation is prepared for anything.
 The lazy image is no longer relevant.
 In fact, several studies conducted on workplace habits have made the case that Generation X are resourceful, independent and self-sufficient.

-Here is an interesting fact for you.
+Contrary to what some Gen Y people think, this generation embraces technology and social media.
 The 35-54 age demographic on Facebook make up 31.1% of the user group.
 That is 56 Million, currently the highest of any age group.

 This group are hard workers, steeped in work ethic and want their skills to be used.